-Limitations of the evaluation include:
+Limitations of the research include:

 - Since March 2020, the Covid-19 pandemic has severely restricted the possibility of travel and in-person events (including trainings, meetings, interviews etc.).
-This situation may very well continue throughout the rest of 2021, which will mean that some of the data collection (if not all) may need to take place virtually in a remote way.
-That said, the ChildHub project team would like to keep the possibility of potential inperson data collection if feasible.
-The final decision will need to be made during the selection and inception phase based on the (pandemic and international and domestic travel) situation at that point in time. - Due to the same reason, and out of considerations for protecting everyone's health, certain beneficiary professionals (as well as children they are working with and for) may not be accessible for data collection, even in a virtual manner.
+This situation may very well continue throughout 2021, which will mean that some of the data collection (if not all) may need to take place virtually in a remote way.
+That said, the ChildHub project team would like to keep the possibility of potential in-person data collection if feasible.
+The final decision will need to be made during the selection and inception phase based on the (pandemic and international and domestic travel) situation at that point in time. - Due to the same reason, and out of considerations for protecting everyone's health, certain beneficiary professionals (including children they work with and for) may not be accessible for data collection, even in a virtual manner.

-4. Evaluation Questions
+4. Evaluation/Study Questions